 What is covered at the ESW in-person workshop?

-The ESW workshop is a half-day recertification workshop that begins with a group presentation that reviews important features of the ESW program and presents notable research related to emergency skills.
-Participants then break out into smaller groups guided by ESW instructors to review and practice emergency management steps for a number of clinical topics and scenarios.
+The ESW workshop is a half-day in-person recertification workshop.
+On the day of the event small groups of participants are guided by ESW instructors to review and practice emergency management steps for a number of clinical topics and scenarios.
 Participants should come prepared to demonstrate their knowledge of emergency management steps for the clinical topics covered in the ESW manual as well as neonatal resuscitation.

 What is the agenda for my ESW?